LTI 1.3 Single Sign On (SSO) from WordPress

 To set this mapping, you will need to:

-a2.
-Select the class that you would like to map the link to and enter the WordPress page ID number in the Context ID field for that class.
+b.
+Scroll up to the LTI Single Sign On Settings and select the class that you would like to map the link to and enter the WordPress page ID number in the Context ID field for that class.
 Then click on the Save button to apply the changes.

 The page ID number can be taken from the WordPress page URL.

-a3.
+c.
 Clicking the LTI SSO link again will redirect the user to that specific class.

 There is a video available for this setup type. you can watch the video below:

-b.
-Mapping using the custom parameters in the WordPress LTI tool.
+2. Mapping using the custom parameters in the WordPress LTI tool.

 You can use the custom parameters to map the link to:

-1. A specific class in a course using the format: class_id=[OL class/cohort ID].
+a.
+A specific class in a course using the format: class_id=[OL class/cohort ID].

-2. A course using the format: course=[OL course ID].
+b.
+A course using the format: course=[OL course ID].

 Please note that if you want to use the course ID in the custom parameter, also need to register each learner to the class allocation by using either one of the API endpoints below: